JCocola/JCocola.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral fellow in Computational Science [(IACS)](https://iacs.seas.harvard.edu/) at Harvard University working with Prof. [Yue Lu](https://lu.seas.harvard.edu/).
+I am an applied mathematician and postdoctoral fellow at Harvard University working with Prof. [Yue Lu](https://lu.seas.harvard.edu/).

 Previously, I was a Ph.D. student in Mathematics at [Northeastern University](https://cos.northeastern.edu/mathematics/) working under the direction of Prof. [Paul Hand](https://www.ccs.neu.edu/home/hand/index.html).
 Even before that, I was in the [Department of Computational and Applied Mathematics](https://www.caam.rice.edu/)  at Rice University and in the [Department of Mathematics](https://www.mate.polimi.it/) of Polythecnic University of Milan.